SuperAwesomeLTD/sa-mobile-sdk-android-docs/README.md

-# sa-mobile-sdk-android-docs
-Documentation for the SuperAwesome Android SDK
+# Documentation for the SuperAwesome Android SDK

 To contribute:
 * clone the current repository on your machine